-Heralded for “magic of music-making at its finest” (Keyboard Charitable Trust) and praised as “Exceptional talent” (The Scotsman), and being named the BBC Music Magazine “Rising Star”, Nikita Lukinov is one of the most exciting pianists of a younger generation residing in Scotland.
-In recent years he performed as a soloist in the United Kingdom, Italy, Spain, Switzerland, France, Poland, Croatia, Germany and Russia, appearing at Wigmore Hall, Southbank Centre, Kings Place, Fazioli Hall, Vaduz Rathaussaal, St. Petersburg Music House, Tchaikovsky Conservatoire in Moscow.
+Heralded for “extraordinary breadth and freedom of imagination” (Gramophone), praised as “Exceptional talent” (The Scotsman), and being named the BBC Music Magazine “Rising Star”, Nikita Lukinov is one of the most exciting pianists of a younger generation residing in Scotland.
+In recent years he performed as a soloist in the United Kingdom, Italy, Spain, Switzerland, France, Poland, Croatia, Germany and Russia, appearing at Wigmore Hall, Usher Hall, Southbank Centre, Palau de la Música, Fazioli Hall, Verbier Festival and Tchaikovsky Conservatoire in Moscow.

 In March 2022 Nikita performed with the Royal College of Music Prince Consort Orchestra under the baton of Simon Crawford-Phillips in Hastings.
 In April 2022 in Shrewsbury, UK, Nikita gave a recital in aid of Ukraine.
 Another concert of this nature was in Berlin in December 2022.
 More than £10,000 was raised from these events.

-After studying in Russia Nikita won a full scholarship to continue his education at The Purcell School, a specialist music school in London, with Prof. Tatiana Sarkissova, an alumna of Dmitry Bashkirov.
-In 2017 Nikita won a full scholarship to study at the Royal Conservatoire of Scotland with Prof. Petras Geniušas, an alumnus of V. Gornostaeva.
-In 2021 Nikita was awarded a First-Class Bachelor of Music Degree and a full scholarship from ABRSM to pursue a Master of Music degree at the Royal Conservatoire of Scotland.
+In 2013 Nikita won a full scholarship to continue his education at The Purcell School, a specialist music school in London, with Prof. Tatiana Sarkissova, an alumna of Dmitry Bashkirov.
+In 2017 Nikita was awarded a full scholarship to study at the Royal Conservatoire of Scotland with Prof. Petras Geniušas, an alumnus of V. Gornostaeva.
+In 2021 Nikita was awarded a First-Class with Honours Bachelor of Music Degree and a full scholarship from ABRSM to pursue a Master of Music degree at the Royal Conservatoire of Scotland.
 Since October 2022 Nikita has also started teaching at the Royal Conservatoire of Scotland, being the youngest senior staff in all the UK’s higher musical institutions.

-So far Nikita has had masterclasses with maestri András Schiff, Jean-Efflam Bavouzet, Dmitry Bashkirov, Dmitry Alexeev, Steven Osborne, Kirill Gerstein, Klaus Hellwig, Noriko Ogawa, Vladimir Viardo, Dang Thai Son, Aaron Shorr, Yaron Kohlberg and others.
+Nikita has had masterclasses with maestri András Schiff, Kirill Gerstein, Dang Thai Son, Dmitry Bashkirov, Dmitry Alexeev, Jean-Efflam Bavouzet, Steven Osborne, Klaus Hellwig, Noriko Ogawa, Vladimir Viardo, Aaron Shorr, Yaron Kohlberg and others.